viewtool/I2C_Adapter/VC_USB_I2C_HMC5883L/USB_I2C_HMC5883L/README.md

 # I2C_HMC5883L
-An VC project for HMC5883L.
+A VC project for HMC5883L.